 Many women struggle to have a career and a family simultaneously.
-Pregnancy discrimination laws are supposed to help.
+Pregnancy discrimination laws are meant to help.
 Just like race, gender, age, and religion, pregnancy is a protected status in US employment law.
 Technically, an employer cannot make hiring, firing, or promotion decisions based on whether an employee is pregnant, but since employers have broad discretion in these matters, it can be difficult to prove that an employer's decision was motivated by a particular employee's “familial status.”
 Proper preparation and education about pregnant employees' rights are essential to creating a welcoming, supportive, and legally compliant workplace for employees with families.
 Look through the articles in this section for a wealth of useful information.

-Learn About Pregnancy Discrimination
+Facts about Pregnancy Discrimination

 Employers cannot single out pregnancy related conditions for special procedures to determine their ability to work, but they may use any procedure used to screen other employee's ability to work.
 If all employees must provide a doctor's statement before granting leave or paying sick leave benefits pregnant employees would also be subject to the policy.
 Likewise, if the pregnant employee cannot work temporarily the policies and procedures that normally apply to temporarily disabled employees would apply to the pregnant employee.

 If a pregnant employee is absent from work for a pregnancy-related condition and recovers before childbirth they can't be prevented from returning and employers may not set a rule prohibiting the return to work within a set period after childbirth.
 Employers need to hold a position for the same length of time they would hold a position for employees on sick or disability leave.

 Health insurance provided by an employer must cover expenses for pregnancy related conditions on the same basis as they are provided for other medical conditions.
 This coverage needn't include expenses for an abortion unless the mother's life is endangered.
 Pregnancy related benefits cannot be limited to married employees.